Shantaramg/ResumeShantaram/Shantaram_Ghotgalkar_Resume.md

 - Orchestrated complex workflows using Airflow and Flyte with large-scale HDF5 datasets.
 - Defined data interfaces for key microservices data_conversion, Open loop Resimulation, KPI Calculation and Aggregation).
 - Collaborated on a Kafka and GraphQL-based platform; piloted integration in customer projects.
-- Built dashboards and analytics using Kibana, Apache Superset, and custom Python Panel apps.
+- Built dashboards and analytics using Kibana, Apache Superset, and custom Python based Panel apps.
 - Evaluated GCP and MongoDB
-- Supported field testing analysis for an Autonomous Parking project in Shanghai.
+- Supported field testing and analysis for an Autonomous Parking project in Shanghai.

 ---